Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Related Work

 \subsection{Media Bias Detection}

-\textbf{Article-level media bias} consists in predicting whether an entire news report is biased.
-It was proposed in \cite{Sapiro-Gheiler_2019}, that predicted political ideology using recursive neural networks \cite{iyyer-etal-2014-political}. \citeauthor{baly-etal-2019-multi} (\citeyear{baly-etal-2019-multi}) proposed a multi-task regression framework aiming to predict the trustworthiness and ideology of news media. \citeauthor{liu-etal-2022-politics} (\citeyear{liu-etal-2022-politics}) applied the pre-trained language model for the political domain so as to characterize political stance. \citeauthor{baly-etal-2020-detect} (\citeyear{baly-etal-2020-detect}) created a model from learning media sources such as a shortcut for predicting ideology using adversarial networks.
+\textbf{Article-level media bias} consists of predicting whether a news article is biased.
+This task was studied in \cite{Sapiro-Gheiler_2019}.
+They predicted political ideology using recursive neural networks \cite{iyyer-etal-2014-political}. \citeauthor{baly-etal-2019-multi} (\citeyear{baly-etal-2019-multi}) proposed a multi-task regression framework aiming to predict the trustworthiness and ideology of news media. \citeauthor{liu-etal-2022-politics} (\citeyear{liu-etal-2022-politics}) applied the pre-trained language model for the political domain to characterize political stance. \citeauthor{baly-etal-2020-detect} (\citeyear{baly-etal-2020-detect}) created a model from media sources, such as a shortcut, for predicting ideology using adversarial networks.

-\textbf{Sentence-level media bias} consists of a task aiming to predict whether each sentence of a news report is biased or not. \citeauthor{fan-etal-2019-plain} (\citeyear{fan-etal-2019-plain}) provided the first sentence-level annotated dataset titled \textit{BASIL} , composed of 300 news articles annotated with 1,727 biased spans and 6,257 non-biased sentences, as well as fine-tuning BERT baseline experiments reaching an F1-Score of 47,27\%.
-In \citeauthor{lim-etal-2020-annotating} (\citeyear{lim-etal-2020-annotating}) a dataset titled \textit{biased-sents} was created, composed of 966 sentences from 46 English-language news articles covering 4 different events. \citeauthor{10.1145/3340531.3412876} (\citeyear{10.1145/3340531.3412876}) propose a dataset of 2,057 sentences annotated with four labels: hidden assumptions, subjectivity, framing, and bias.\citeauthor{spinde-etal-2021-neural-media} (\citeyear{spinde-etal-2021-neural-media}) provided an annotation-expert project through a new dataset titled \textit{BABE} .
-It consists of 3,700 sentences balanced among topics and outlets, and a fine-tuned BERT baseline reaching an F1-Score of 80,04\%.
-Lastly, \citeauthor{Leietall2022}(\citeyear{Leietall2022}) showed that embedded discourse structure for sentence-level media bias effectively increases the recall of bias sentence identification by 8.27\% - 8.62\%, and precision by 2.82\% - 3.48\%.
+\textbf{Sentence-level media bias} consists of a task aiming to predict whether each sentence of a news report is biased or not. \citeauthor{fan-etal-2019-plain} (\citeyear{fan-etal-2019-plain}) provided the first sentence-level annotated dataset titled \textit{BASIL}, composed of 300 news articles annotated with 1,727 biased spans and 6,257 non-biased sentences, as well as fine-tuning BERT baseline experiments reaching an F1-Score of 47,27\%. \citeauthor{lim-etal-2020-annotating} (\citeyear{lim-etal-2020-annotating}) created a new dataset titled \textit{biased-sents}, which is composed of 966 sentences from 46 English-language news articles covering four different events. \citeauthor{10.1145/3340531.3412876} (\citeyear{10.1145/3340531.3412876}) proposed a dataset of 2,057 sentences annotated with four labels: hidden assumptions, subjectivity, framing, and bias. \citeauthor{spinde-etal-2021-neural-media} (\citeyear{spinde-etal-2021-neural-media}) provided an annotation-expert project through a new dataset titled \textit{BABE}.
+This dataset consists of 3,700 sentences balanced among topics and outlets, and a fine-tuned BERT baseline reaching an F1-Score of 80,04\%.
+Lastly, \citeauthor{Leietall2022}(\citeyear{Leietall2022}) showed that embedded discourse structure for sentence-level media bias effectively increases the recall by 8.27\% - 8.62\%, and precision by 2.82\% - 3.48\%.